 Milk bars are among the few leftovers from the post-WWII communist era that aren’t shunned by Poles.
 It isn’t, as you’d expect, simply a place to slurp up milk and go along on your merry way.
 The name derives from the cheap and filling dairy-based food they historically served.

-One of best milk bars in Warsaw is Bar Prasowy (Marszałkowska 10/16).
+One of the best milk bars in Warsaw is Bar Prasowy (Marszałkowska 10/16).
 Varsovians have visited Bar Prasowy for over 60 years, making it one of the longest-standing milk bars in the city.
+Step in, and you’ll find an assortment of mouth-watering traditional Polish foods.
+They might well become one of the highlights of your trip to Warsaw!

 - Pierogi z mięsem.
 Filled with meat.